Common Mistakes in Insurance Claims and How to Avoid Them

 #3 Admitting Fault

 As mistakes go, this is a major one.
-Often, people want to apologize after a car accident – even when it’s not their fault.
+Often, people want to apologize after a collision – even when it’s not their fault.
 For instance, rear-ended drivers often apologize for stopping too quickly.

 However, the reality might be that the other driver was distracted and following too closely.
 Regardless, if you apologize for an accident you did not cause, you potentially hurt your claim.